CBA Bylaws – Amended Dec. 2021

 11.3 Corporate Seal.
 The Board of Directors may provide a corporate seal which shall be circular in form and shall have inscribed thereon the name of the Corporation, the name of the State of Oregon, and the words “Corporate Seal.”

 11.4 Notice and Waiver of Notice:

 11.4.1 Notice.
 All notices to the Corporation or to the Board shall be sent care of the President, to the principal office of the Corporation or to such other address as the Board may hereafter designate from time to time.
-All Member notices shall be sent to the last address designated by the Member.
+All Member notices shall be sent to the last email or mailing address designated by the Member.

 11.4.2 Waiver.
 Whenever any notice is required to be given to any Member or Director of the Corporation under the provisions of these Bylaws, the Articles of Incorporation, or by law, a waiver thereof in writing, signed by the person or persons entitled to such notice, whether before or after the time stated therein, shall be deemed equivalent to the giving of such notice.